regtracks/regtracks/spec.md

 ### 2.2

-A pattern runs from top to bottom, with rules delimited by a newline.
+Rules are delimited by a newline.

 ### 2.3